HMS Minerva (F45)

 HMS Minerva (F45) was a of the Royal Navy.
 The ship commissioned in 1966.
 New Year's Day 1970 Minerva left Chatham for Gibraltar and the Mediterranean to shadow the new Russian helicopter carrier Moskva along with American warships and plane.
 In 1970 she took part in the Beira Patrol and spent some time in the South Pacific, visiting the Solomon Islands and New Hebrides, Auckland, Dunedin, Sydney and Freemantle.
-In 1976 she was involved with ththird Cod War and the Falklands War in 1982.
+In 1976 she was involved with the third Cod War and the Falklands War in 1982.
 Charles, Prince of Wales served aboard the ship in the 1970s.
 Between these major engagements, the frigate patrolled British territorial waters and took part in NATO and British military exercises.
 Minerva was decommissioned in 1992 and sold for scrap.